mchenggit/kabanero-event/architecture/README.md

 - **TBD**:  resource management:
    - Number of concurrent runs
    - Garbage collection to remove old runs.

+When code is merged into `master`, The Kabanero listener posts a Github Push event to the SoruceRepository topic. (**TBD**: or is it a variation of the PullRequest event?)
+- A new run of the pipeline is started

 ### Usage Scenarios for svc-a